 Once you have established who your target audience is and what they need help with, it's time to reach them where they are and start building a relationship.

 Give them all the information they need, solve their problems, and establish your brand as a reliable and trustworthy entity.
 Provide value and give actionable advice.
-Content can come in all shapes and sizes, such as:

 - Blog posts